scchengaiah/mxzeromq/README.md

 **Local**

 Use this when the forwarder component is enabled.
-Refer [here](#forwarder-component) for more information related to forwarder component.
+Refer Forwarder component section for more information.
 By this way, the configuration is setup to receive messages from the local publisher. **Host** and **Port** fields will be hidden for this configuration type.

 **External**